xerosumio/micro-server/readme.md

 The above example initialize the `utils` object in the micro-server package, and this `utils` object has included the `_` of lodash with it.
 And its `omit` functions has been called to remove the `pw` property in the object and does not have any side effect in the object.

 For further documentation to the library, please view the [documentation](https://lodash.com/docs/4.17.15)

+Apart from `lodash` you can also use `fs-extra` package for further file manipulation.
+For how to use it is just the same way as `lodash` above.

+For further documentation to the library, please view the [documentation](https://www.npmjs.com/package/fs-extra) of the package.

 ##### Functions in Datap
 1. MongoConnector